designmodo/html-website-templates/README.md

 ![enter image description here](https://cdn-images-1.medium.com/max/1600/1*-4hGnCc58E-7E8YCEILNrQ.gif)

-As a developer-friendly app Slides is offering a piece of mind and less stress while creating your perfect website. **What makes it developer friendly?** First of all, you don´t have to build a website from scratch because all the important stuff you need are built-in for you.
+As a developer-friendly app Slides is offering a peace of mind and less stress while creating your perfect website. **What makes it developer friendly?** First of all, you don´t have to build a website from scratch because all the important stuff you need is built-in for you.
 Built with HTML, CSS, and JS Slides include code that’s easy to understand and easy to change, no other frameworks are needed.

 **Create Websites With Fully Integrated Info**

 Tutorial - https://www.youtube.com/watch?v=IfKkAo0dSNk

 We are sick of having notifications, messages, and information everywhere which is why Slides app takes care that all the info you need is well integrated.
-That means you can chat, discuss, show, collect emails and polls, provide directions and more.
+That means you can chat, discuss, show, collect emails and polls, provide directios, and more.
 This awesome collection of integrations will expand your selling capabilities.

 **Play With Powerful Built-In Modules**

 The clean design is not the only amazing thing that comes with [Slides](https://designmodo.com/slides/).
 This app has a lot of powerful and practical built-in modules that are easy to set up and customize:

- - **Typography** - Perfect set of the typographic elements for blogs    and articles.
+ - **Typography** - Perfect set of typographic elements for blogs    and articles.
  - **Sound** - Enhance the experience with background music.
  - **Popups** - Add video and other content with a new layer.
  - **User interface** - Pre-built buttons, inputs, and dropdowns for form elements.